jronallo/mep-feature-time-rail-thumbnails/README.md

 # MediaElement.js Plugin for Preview Thumbnails

-Hover over the time rail on a [MediaElement.js](http://mediaelementjs.com/) player, and see video thumbnails.
+Hover over the time rail on a [MediaElement.js](http://mediaelementjs.com/) player and see video thumbnails.

 ## Use